 Sociologists Study How Much Money You Need to Be Happy

-It Turns Out, Most Investors Don't Need to Be Rich to Be Happy
+You Don't Need to Be Rich to Be Happy

-In other words, once you make $75,000 per year, your day-to-day experience doesn’t improve very much as your income grows.
+In other words, once your income exceeds $75,000 per year, your day-to-day experience doesn’t improve much as your income grows.
 Your "life satisfaction" does—that is, how you feel about what you’ve accomplished.
 The degree to which you love your work is icing on the cake.

-- Live debt-free.
-If you have no debt, it's much more difficult to go bankrupt.
+- Live debt-free—if you have no debt, it's much more difficult to go bankrupt

-- Avoid financial stress by constructing, maintaining, and protecting a diversified collection of high-quality investments that provide you with the lifestyle you want.
+- Avoid financial stress by constructing, maintaining, and protecting a diversified collection of high-quality investments that provide you with the lifestyle you want

-- Maintain adequate insurance coverage so you don’t have to worry about losing everything if something goes wrong.
+- Maintain adequate insurance coverage so you don’t have to worry about losing everything if something goes wrong

-- Have diversified income sources so you don’t rely on a single job or source of income that could put your family at risk if it disappeared overnight.
+- Have diversified income sources so you don’t rely on a single job or source of income that could put your family at risk if it disappeared overnight

-For a typical working family with a median annual household income in the mid-$50,000s, the portfolio would only need to bring in $25,000 or so in cash flow to cover the gap to maximum financial happiness.
+For a typical working family with a median annual household income in the mid-$50,000s, their investment portfolio would only need to bring in $25,000 or so in cash flow to cover the gap to financial happiness.
 This makes the task much less daunting if you are relatively young, especially if you take advantage of 401(k) employer matching as well as fund a Roth IRA, enjoying substantial tax benefits as you accumulate capital.